-For members of the public wishing to comment during designated public comment, the following options are available.
+For members of the public wishing to comment during regular monthly meetings with designated public comment, the following options are available.
 Each member of the public is limited to two minutes of Internet, call-in, or written comments.
 At the discretion of the meeting Chair, public comment that is overly repetitive or inappropriate (vulgar, disruptive, etc.) will be ended.

 Please click on the raise hand feature.
 The sound will be unmuted, and the Internet participant should announce her or his name.
 The participant will be called upon to speak at the appropriate time.